cnumr/EcoIndex/content/en/legal/_10_editor.md

 Collectif Green IT (Green IT association and GreenIT.fr)

-The ecoindex.fr website edition and publication direction are managed by Frédéric Bordage: info@greenit.fr
+The editing and publication management of the ecoindex.fr website are provided by its owner: Frédéric Bordage (info@greenit.fr).

 {{% /info_2_columns_col2 %}}